 4- Support groups

-Nonetheless, if you find 12-step works for you, a sober living home will make it possible for you to have access to daily meetings.
+If you find participation in12-step meetings is working for you a sober living home will make it possible for you to have access to daily meetings.
 You and fellow residents of the house will have access to meeting schedules, a list of potential sponsors, and transportation to and from the support group meetings.

 5- Volunteer and support others

-Be a friend, and you will get friends.
-Taking part in some type of volunteer project is an excellent way to give back and make new friends at the same time.
+Be a friend, and you will have friends.
+Taking part in some type of volunteer project is an excellent way to give back and make new friends in the recovery community.
 Research consistently shows those who volunteer their time to help others find a renewed sense of well-being.

-Volunteering opens doors to meeting new people and benefits the community, which in turn will boost your self-esteem.
+Volunteering opens doors to meeting new people and benefits the community.
+Not only does it help others but service creates a feeling of self-worth inside of you.
+It boosts your self-esteem.
 You’ll experience a heightened sense of purpose the more you work to help others in need.

 Residents in sober living homes frequently donate their time to help others in the community.
 Volunteering their time at community events, fundraisers, such as Overdose Awareness events, Recovery Walks, Blood or Food drives, or other events.